Agatha Christie's Poirot

 Agatha Christie's Poirot, or simply Poirot (/pwɑːroʊ/), is a British mystery drama television programme that aired on ITV from 8 January 1989 to 13 November 2013.
-The ITV show is based on many of Agatha Christie's famous crime fiction series, which revolves around the fictional private investigator Hercule Poirot.
+The ITV show is based on one of Agatha Christie's famous crime fiction series, which revolves around the fictional private investigator Hercule Poirot.
 David Suchet stars as the title character.
 Initially produced by LWT, the series was later produced by ITV Studios.
 The series also aired on VisionTV in Canada, and on PBS and A&E in the US.

 The programme ran for 13 series and 70 episodes in total.
 Each episode was adapted from a novel or short story by Christie that featured Poirot.
-In each episode Poirot is both the main detective in charge of the investigation of a crime (usually murder) and the protagonist at the centre of most of the episode's action.
 At the programme's conclusion, which finished with "Curtain: Poirot's Last Case", based on the 1975 novel of the same name, every major literary work by Christie that featured the title character had been adapted.

 Cast

 David Suchet was cast as the eponymous Hercule Poirot.
 He was portrayed, especially in the earlier series, alongside Hugh Fraser as the closest friend of Poirot, Captain Arthur Hastings, as well as Pauline Moran playing Poirot's clever secretary, Felicity Lemon, and Philip Jackson depicting Poirot's long-standing associate, Inspector James Japp.

 Towards the later series, other characters such as Poirot's English butler, George, played by David Yelland, and crime novelist Ariadne Oliver, played by Zoë Wanamaker, feature and become prominent.
 Several actors played multiple parts specific to certain episodes, including Nicholas Farrell and Beatie Edney.